Citric472/commandFit/README.md

 Contributions to CommandFit are welcome!
 If you encounter any bugs or have suggestions for new features, please open an issue on the GitHub repository.
 Pull requests are also encouraged.

 # License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+# Project management tool
+I used Trello for project management.
+This is my link https://trello.com/invite/b/0kiVSHJ5/ATTIaee29f8f16ae2065ff659104158a839372B88EDC/commandfit.